muammar/awesome/README.md

 awesome
 =======

-This is my rc.lua file for the windows manager awesome.
+My rc.lua file for the windows manager `awesome`.
 I use this configuration on many of my machines running Debian unstable.

 The services launched when logging in are: